 Daiwa BG MQ Video:

 I am very impressed after 2 weeks of use.
-The reel is very smooth under load and new dragknob is easier to set and loosen.
-The Daiwa BG MQ is my go to reel for this fall season.
+The reel is very smooth under load, and the new Dragknob is easier to set and loosen.
+The Daiwa BG MQ is my go-to reel for this fall season.

 Very lightweight reel and super smooth